rcullito/yapi/README.md

 ### Known Issues

 * yapi detects current username (if it is undefined) for SSH clients.
-But current yapi binaries are compiled on Linux (64bit) with Go cross compiling support so some platforms have issue (due cgo) with username detection.
-Please build your own yapi binary if you are using; Mac OSX or FreeBSD
+But some of the yapi binaries are compiled on Linux (64bit) with Go cross compiling support so some platforms have issue (due cgo) with username detection.
+Please build your own yapi binary if you are using; Mac OSX, FreeBSD or Linux (32bit)
   For more details see [golang issue 6376](https://code.google.com/p/go/issues/detail?id=6376)

 ### Changelog